 #2 State Farm

 Let’s start with something nice to say about State Farm.
 I generally like the personality of their Maryland adjusters.
 They are competent.
-The they don’t spend a lot of time posturing.
+They don’t spend a lot of time posturing.

 Why They Are Awful: